NLeSC/guide/language_guides/rust.md

   that will help you get used to the syntax and the concepts of the language - it is paired with the book, so you should be doing the exercises as you go through the book.
-- [Rust Playground](https://play.rust-lang.org/): Let's you experiment with Rust online in your browser
+- [Rust Playground](https://play.rust-lang.org/): Lets you experiment with Rust online in your browser

 🦀